pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --output-format general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--output-format/-o`` general option is a string that defines the output format for the pywbemcli command or interactive session.
-See :ref:`Output formats` for more information.
+The argument value of the ``--output-format/-o`` general option is a string that defines the output format for the pywbemcli command or interactive session.
+This argument values of this option are described in the :ref:`Output formats` section.

 .. _`--log general option`:

 --log general option
 ^^^^^^^^^^^^^^^^^^^^

-The value of the  ``--log/-l`` general option defines the destination and parameters of logging of the requests and responses to the WBEM Server.
-See :ref:`Pywbemcli defined logging`.
+The argument value of the  ``--log/-l`` general option defines the destination and parameters of logging of the requests and responses to the WBEM Server as documente in :ref:`Pywbemcli defined logging`.

 .. _`--verbose general option`: